-Farmers Market of the Ozarks has become one the fast-growing markets in the country and was named the Number 15 market in the nation in 2013.
+Farmers Market of the Ozarks has become one the fast-growing markets in the country and was named the Number 15 market in the nation in 2013 and 2014.
 FMO is the only market in the region housed in a permanent pavilion.

 The market takes applications on a continuous basis.
 All applicants are placed on our waiting list and will be notified by the Market Manager after review of the application by the membership committee.